 UKHS also performs surface wipe sampling for lead, using NIOSH Method 9102.
 This helps ensure that hygiene requirements are being met in laboratories, ranges, studios, and other areas where surface lead contamination is possible.

-Contact Brent Webber at UKHS if you have any questions about laboratory or workplace exposures to lead and lead compounds.
+Contact Robert Thomas at UKHS if you have any questions about laboratory or workplace exposures to lead and lead compounds.